meltyourface/blank/posts/True-Will/Astral-Mastery-Journeying-through-True-Will/index.md

 Session 5: Mastery over Personal Spiritual Journey

-Objective: To inspire and empower participants to continue their spiritual journey towards mastery over True Will and astral exploration.
+**Objective**: To inspire and empower participants to continue their spiritual journey towards mastery over True Will and astral exploration.

 1. Sharing personal experiences of overcoming obstacles and achieving success in the astral realm.
 2. Hosting a group discussion on the challenges faced during the sessions and strategize overcoming these challenges in future practices.